-If you are looking for TTR230 or CRF230 bikes or gear, then we recommend you take a look on the links below to Amazon.
-It is not always they have it but it is a good place to start looking for what ever you need from the bikes:
+If you are looking for TTR 230 or CRF 230 bikes or gear, then we recommend you take a look at the links below to Amazon.
+It is not always they have it but it is a good place to start looking for whatever you need from the bikes:

-Both bikes have a 223cc, air-cooled, single-cylinder, four-stroke engine.
+Both motocross bikes have a 223cc, air-cooled, single-cylinder, 4 stroke engine.
 Meaning they are ideal for beginner and intermediate riders.
+They are also ok for experienced riders but they might as well go with another bike as well.
+Throttle response from both bikes are fine.

 The engine is powerful enough for the rider to get an exhilarating thrill, but not too rowdy to risk losing control.